Hip Replacement London2024-12-03T17:02:21+00:00

 BEARINGS

-My strategy to prolong the life of the Total Hip Replacement is to use a ceramic ball on a ceramic liner (ceramic on ceramic, or CoC).
+My ideal strategy to prolong the life of the Total Hip Replacement is to use a ceramic ball on a ceramic liner (ceramic on ceramic, or CoC).
 There are many advantages to this coupling.
 The wear debris does not cause any local reaction in bone or muscle.
 The wear rates are extremely low and it has an excellent chance of lasting a young patient’s lifetime.
 The surgeon can use larger heads, which impart greater stability (one of the perceived advantages of MoM).
 The downsides are that the components are very expensive, and historically there has been reported incidences of the ceramic squeaking or even breaking.

 Ceramic components have been used for around twenty years now, however.
-They have evolved (we are now on the fourth generation) so that they are now much less brittle (difficult to break or shatter) and therefore can withstand much higher impact forces.
+They have evolved (we are now on the fourth generation, released in 2003) so that they are now much less brittle (difficult to break or shatter) and therefore can withstand much higher impact forces.
 The incidence of squeaking is extremely low, and does not necessarily mean that there is a problem with the components.
 However, there was a particular type of CoC THR that was widely used, especially in the USA, which had a very high rate of squeaking.
 This was due to a design issue of those particular components, but as a result, all CoC components gained a bad name for this.
 Thankfully, in Europe and the rest of the world, this has not been seen in any significant numbers and so we have continued to be able to use them with great success.

 As a result of all of the above, my personal strategy for successfully treating the active patient for whom joint preservation keyhole surgery is not suitable, a bone conserving design coupled with a CoC bearing is the implant of choice.
 However, all patients are treated on a case-by-case basis, and not everyone is suitable.
 Rest assured, however, that whatever we decide upon (between the patient and surgeon) will be the best option for you.